Previous dayApril 19, 2026Next day

 7.7 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.3 earthquake 18 km SE of Silver Springs, Nevada at 20:53 UTC on April 19, 2026.
-Coming 6 hours after a magnitude 4.7 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-At a depth of 7.7 km, the event was shallow crustal.
+On April 19, 2026 at 20:53 UTC, a magnitude 2.3 earthquake struck 18 km SE of Silver Springs, Nevada.
+This event falls inside the aftershock decay of a nearby magnitude 4.7 earthquake that occurred about 6 hours earlier.
+The event originated approximately 7.7 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 39.281°, -119.101°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 39.281°N, -119.101°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-19